voxel51/fiftyone/docs/source/integrations/cvat.rst

     observation of the new track to all subsequent instances of that track.
-    This results in duplicate `label_id` values, and, although these duplicate IDs will be gracefully ignored by FiftyOne during import, provenance has still been lost and thus the existing |Label| instances must be deleted and replaced with newly created |Label| instances.
+    This results in duplicate `label_id` values, and, although these duplicate IDs will be gracefully ignored by FiftyOne during import, provenance has still been lost and thus the existing |Label| instances for the now-separate track must be deleted and replaced with newly created |Label|
+    instances.

 The primary issues that can arise due to modified/deleted `label_id` attributes
 are:

--   If the original |Label| in FiftyOne contained additional attributes that weren't included in the CVAT run, then those attributes will be lost whenever loading annotations requires deleting the existing label and creating a new one
+-   If the original |Label| in FiftyOne contained additional attributes that weren't included in the CVAT annotation run, then those attributes will be lost whenever loading annotations requires deleting the existing label and creating a new one.

 -   When working with annotation schemas that specify :ref:`edit restrictions <cvat-restricting-edits>`, CVAT edits that cause